Internet in the Philippines: Internet censorship

 Access to the Internet in the Philippines stays as unrestricted as the constitutional legislative framework.
 There are neither overt Internet access government restrictions nor reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority or judicial oversight.
 Individuals and groups are permitted to engage in the peaceful expression of views via the Internet, including by e-mail.

 The constitution and law broadly provide for the right of freedom of thought, expression and press, and the government generally respects these rights in practice.
 Around 6.5% of the country's population got access to the Internet according to International Telecommunication Union statistics.
 The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence, and the authorities generally prohibit those from happening in practice.
 Internet access is widely available and free to use without any limitations regardless of circumstances.

+The passing of the Cybercrime Prevention Act in 2012 was a subject of concern by human rights activists especially its provisions on cyberlibel.
+The law was challenged and the Supreme Court ruled in 2014 that the original author of libelous content is only liable against the law saying that the act of posting libelous content is not a crime.
+The court also iterated that access to websites can't be restricted by the Department of Justice without a prior court order and that the government could not monitor individuals in "real time" without the court order.

+In 2017, a large number of pornographic websites, including Pornhub, Xhamster, and RedTube, were blocked under suspicion of hosting child pornography.

+In September 2020, the Movie and Television Review and Classification Board (MTRCB) proposed to regulate content distributed through online streaming services including Netflix believing that these content falls under their mandate to regulate and classify "all forms" of motion pictures.
+The plans raised concerns over censorship and were eventually abandoned by the MTRCB.

+In 2021, the Philippine Army launched cyberattacks to block access to alternative news websites Bulatlat and AlterMidya.
+Mass media advocates from the Freedom for Media Freedom for All coalition condemned the cyberattacks, which it described as assaults on press freedom and free expression.

+In June 2022, the National Telecommunications Commission issued an order for internet service providers to block access to 26 websites that were allegedly "affiliated to and are supporting" the Communist Party of the Philippines, New People's Army, and the National Democratic Front, including Bulatlat.
+A Quezon City court issued an injunction in August 2022 ordering the NTC to unblock Bulatlat's website, citing the news website's rights to be protected by the constitutional provision on freedom of speech and of the press.